Discover Omnia

 Well-defined goals make it easier to measure intranet results, optimize performance, and showcase business value.

-Once objectives are clear, define the key metrics that will help you track intranet effectiveness and progress over time:
+Once objectives are clear, define the key intranet analytics and metrics that will help you track intranet effectiveness and progress over time:

 Usage Metrics: Number of sessions and unique users, session duration, activities per session, and more.